-Industry Sectors - Short Term
+Industry Sectors

-The Southern Georgia LWDA has identified Health Care as the most in-demand sector for the region.
-Documentation for the period of January 1, 2019 through December 31, 2019 (the most current data available) supports this path.
-The top five (5) industry sectors with the most annual openings are for calendar year 2019 were:
+The Southern Georgia LWDA has identified Health Care and Social Assistance as the most indemand sector for the region.
+Documentation through Quarter 1 of 2022 supports this path.
+The top five (5) industry sectors with the highest employment and total demand are:

-- Health Care and Social Assistance 3,719 annual openings - Retail Trade 2,549 annual openings - Manufacturing 1,214 annual openings - Accommodations and Food Services 745 annual openings - Transportation and Warehousing 572 annual openings
+- o Health Care and Social Assistance

+- Retail Trade

+- Manufacturing

+- o Accommodations and Food Services

+- Transportation and Warehousing